 Ava is a doctoral student in the clinical psychology program at Yale.
 She is interested in finding ways to reduce the gap between the emergence of psychological distress and the delivery of psychological services in young people’s lives.
 She focuses specifically on treatment disparities between ethnic groups, as well as on cultural influences on mental health literacy, mental illness stigma, and help-seeking.
 Ava received her BA in psychology and fine arts from the University of Southern California in 2011.

-Angela recently graduated from the University of New Haven with a B.A. in Psychology, concentrating in Clinical/Counseling Psychology.
+Angela graduated from the University of New Haven with a B.A. in Psychology, concentrating in Clinical/Counseling Psychology.
 In a general sense, Angela is interested in further studying the benefits of human-animal interactions on mental health and the benefits of using animal-assisted therapy to treat mental illness.
 In the future, she plans to pursue a PhD in the field of Psychology and continue contributing to the field of human-animal research.

-Olivia is a junior at the University of New Haven majoring in psychology with a concentration in Clinical/Community Psychology.
+Olivia is a senior at the University of New Haven majoring in psychology with a concentration in Clinical/Community Psychology.
 Post-graduation, she plans to continue her education in the field of social work.
 Olivia is interested in further studying the benefits of human-animal interaction regarding mental health, specifically within the family environment.

-Hailey recently graduated from Quinnipiac University with a B.S. in Psychology and a concentration in Applied Clinical Science.
-She has a general interest in studying empirically-supported treatments for mental health issues.
-Hailey is currently a research coordinator for a study assessing the efficacy of a mentalization-based treatment for mothers recovering from substance abuse.
+Hailey recently graduated from Quinnipiac University with a B.S. in psychology and a concentration in applied clinical science.
+Hailey is currently a research coordinator for a study assessing the efficacy of a mentalization-based parenting treatment for mothers recovering from substance abuse.
 After working as a research coordinator, she hopes to pursue a Ph.D in clinical psychology.